Reduce or eliminate decision drag at the Sovereign Seam: the exact cross-boundary friction point where you cannot compel partners to align.

 – Professional responsibility framing for different domains (patient safety, mission readiness, compliance risk)

-– The long game: how artifacts create evidentiary trails that survive initial dismissal
+– The long game: how the Seam Map, Interface Control Card, and Quick Reference Card create evidentiary trails that survive initial dismissal

 – Practice session: presenting findings to simulated resistant leadership